RFID Systems for

 Tool Tracking RFID systems integrate hardware and software to track tools throughout their workflows and lifecycles.

 THE CHALLENGES OF TOOL MANAGEMENT

 Critical environments simply cannot afford the FOD and FME risks that come with relying on employees to manually track and record the tools and equipment they use throughout the day.
 But tracking tools involves overcoming a number of application and technology-specific challenges.

-Industrial operations have first-hand experience of the drawbacks of manual Tool Tracking processes:
+Industrial operations have first-hand experiences of the drawbacks of manual Tool Tracking processes:

 Loss of tools due to misplacement or outright theft, and therefore the direct cost of replacement.

 Poor customer satisfaction from missed commitments, maintenance, and added costs.

 RFID technology has evolved to overcome the challenges of Tool Management systems when it comes to metal interference, harsh environments, and long-range read distance requirements:

 RFID that performs well in environments with a high density of metal surfaces